arlbibek/arl-others/README.md

 ## create_file.py

-Instantly create a file of any size (in GB).
+Instantly create a file of any size.

 ## generate_2fa_codes.py